ministryofjustice/Claim-for-Crown-Court-Defence/docs/active_storage_migration.md

     `converted_preview_document_file_size`,
     `converted_preview_document_updated_at`,
     `as_document_checksum`, `as_converted_preview_document_checksum`
 * Remove unneeded (?!check) `documents.file_path` attribute.
 This was added as a part of upload "verification" and should probably have been called `verified_file_path`.
   It holds the full s3 path.
 It is, nonetheless, unclear why it is needed at all.
+* Remove `app/models/concerns/paperclip_path.rb` together with all instances of `include PaperclipPath` and `paperclip_path`.
+Remove `spec/models/concerns/paperclip_path_spec.rb`.